Tarek-Nady/Shopping_Land/README.md

 </figure>

 ## FAQ
-- Feel free to ask any questions
+- Feel free to ask me any questions

 ## License